michaelcohen716/synthetix-community/blog/2019-12-05-framing-the-eth-collateral-debate.md

 ## The Situation

 My first reaction when I heard about the ETH collateral proposal was a visceral rejection.
-Adding ETH as an alternative collateral asset would introduce unknown complications into the system, while diluting the value of my SNX investment. <a href="https://twitter.com/binance/status/1114027659015544832?s=20" target="_blank" class="link">*But muh bags!*</a>
+Adding ETH as an alternative collateral asset would introduce unknown complications into the system, while diluting the value of my SNX investment. <a href="https://twitter.com/binance/status/1114027659015544832?s=20" target="_blank" class="link">*But muh bags.*</a>

 The deeper I delve into the mechanics, however, the more my opinion has turned.
 Not only do I now support ETH as collateral, I believe it may be essential to the success of the project.

 While the team is rolling out a slew of protocol enhancements over the next six months that will draw in new users and elevate the platform’s competitiveness, there *is* some useful and informative data we can glean from the early days.
-The first and simplest data point is the distribution of staking rewards over the last couple months as the project has entered the crypto mainstream.
+The first and simplest data point is the distribution of staking rewards over the last few months as the project has entered the crypto mainstream.
 Rewards are still weighted heavily towards SNX, a yield stream that will taper off significantly over the next few years.

 sUSD rewards &#8722; the other source of staking yield &#8722; have been volatile since September, the spikes owing partly to front-running bots that the team has been working to engineer off the platform.
 We’ll discuss why staking rewards are pertinent to the ETH Collateral debate later on.